weaklayer/sensor/README.md

 # Weaklayer Sensor

+**N.B.** As of early 2021, this project is no longer under active development and has been removed from browser extension stores.
+However, the Weaklayer sensor and gateway still work well at the time of writing.
+The sensor just requires installing from source now.

 Welcome to the Weaklayer Sensor repository!
 Weaklayer is a software system for Browser Detection and Response - like Endpoint Detection and Reponse (EDR) but in the browser.
 The Weaklayer Sensor (a browser extension) collects and sends security data to a Weaklayer Gateway instance you are running.